Prev: Chapter 3: Scenarios

-Focuses and various Action cards often include Incantation values in the Action entry.
+Focuses and various Action cards often include Incant values in the Action entry.
 This number refers to how many charges are required to play the Action.
-Incantation charges are primarily gained by incanting; you can spend your Action Phase to begin an Incantation, though many implements will provide alternate methods of beginning Incantations.
-At the start of your next turn, if you are still incanting, you gain 1 charge and can immediately play any valid Actions with an Incantation entry that you have accumulated sufficient charge to pay.
+Incantation charges are primarily gained by incanting; you can spend your Action Phase to begin an Incantation, though many Implements will provide alternate methods of beginning Incantations.
+At the start of your next turn, if you are still incanting, you gain 1 charge and can immediately play any valid Actions with an Incant entry that you have accumulated sufficient charge to pay.
 Playing an Action in this manner does not cost your Action Phase for that turn.

-Playing an Action with an Incantation entry expends all the charges you've built up, even if it requires fewer charges than you have.
+Playing an Action with an Incant entry expends all the charges you've built up, even if it requires fewer charges than you have.
 For instance, if you've incanted for 2 turns and built up 2 charges, playing an Action with Incantation 1 still reduces you to 0 charges.